Austin Credit Card Fraud Lawyers

 In Austin, credit card fraud or abuse means using someone else's credit card without their permission, which can lead to serious consequences if you're found guilty.
 This crime usually involves either buying things or taking out money with a card that's not yours.
 If you're accused of this, it's important to understand how serious the situation is and what to do about it.

 Facing credit card abuse charges?
 Act fast to defend your rights.
-Cofer & Connelly, PLLC, a top Texas defense firm, has over 100 years of combined experience and has handled thousands of cases, including over 300 jury trials.
-Call (512) 991-0576 or visit our website for a consultation.
+Cofer & Connelly, PLLC, a top Texas defense firm, has over 200 years of combined experience and has handled thousands of cases, including over 300 jury trials.

-What is Credit Card Abuse?
+What Is Credit Card Abuse?

 According to Texas Penal Code Section 32.31, credit card abuse happens when someone uses a credit or debit card to get something of value without the right to do so.
 If you use someone else's card without their permission, or if you use a card that has expired or has been canceled, you are committing credit card abuse.
 The law covers a variety of situations: using a stolen card, possessing someone else’s card without their permission, using a fake card, or even holding a card with the plan to make it work even though it’s not complete yet.